mostafaolyai/change-log/README.md

     feat: init
     BREAKING CHANGE: change license

-then excute: "npm run release"
+then excute in any commit: "npm run release"

 second commit:
 Minor
     1. feat(my-operation): allow users to provide an optional name to override the default
     2. feat: add operation to retrieve sub-records

+thirth commit:
+    1. fix: remove the infinite loop